SeyiDan/Real-time-Document-Collaboration/README.md

 # Real-Time Collaborative Document Editor

-A web-based document editor that allows multiple users to collaborate on documents in real-time.
+A web-based document editor that allows multiple users to collaborate on documents in real time.
 This application provides synchronized editing, cursor tracking, and user presence awareness.

 ## Features